ryanq47/WhisperNet-Offensive/Documentation/docs/Server/Redis_Models.md

 # Redis Models

-REdis models available to the entire program, not just plugin specific
+Redis models available to the entire program, not just plugin specific

 ## Client model